-White sofa with kids?
+Do you live with a white sofa in your home?
+How about a white sofa with kids?
 White sofa with pets?
 Would you?
 Could you?

 *This post contains affiliate links.
 Please read our full disclosure policy HERE.*

 Going out at midnight.
 In heels.
 And makeup.
 Drinking one (or four) too many.
 Dancing like a lunatic with your friends.
 On a bar.
 Maybe drunk-dialing an ex.
 I don’t know.

 Buying a white sofa.

 And you know what’s REALLY wild?
 Buying a white sofa when you have kids.
-And a pet.
-Or three.
+And a pet…or three.